rancilio-pid/clevercoffee-manual/en/intro/einleitung.md

  * E61 single boiler, dual use (Profitec Pro500)
  * Quick Mill Retro (0835) & Orione (3000)

-## Differences PID Only vs. full expansion
+## Differences PID Only vs. 'full expansion'

 In principle, our PID consists of the following components:
 ID | Explanation